Excerpt from my book Horary Astrology – Your Ultimate Horary Textbook with 124 Example Cases (available on Amazon)

 On the autumn equinox or beginning of autumn, day and night are equal in length – just like perfectly balanced

-The zodiacal circle is therefore a time category, just like our calendar, but it is a natural, cosmically defined time.
-Signs are projected onto the space, but they would exist even if there was not a single star in the sky!
-(Except for our Sun, of course, which is the star of our solar system and the actual reason for the existence of zodiac.)
-Al- though zodiac is defined as a belt of the sky, extending about 8-9 degrees north and south of the ecliptic (in order to embrace the planets which move above and below the ecliptic – with the exception of Pluto which reaches greater celestial latitudes, but Pluto was not known at the time when zodiac was formed), it is primarily a time circle.
+Therefore, the zodiacal circle is a time category, just like our calendar, but it is a natural, cosmically defined time category.
+Signs are projected onto space, but they would exist even if there was not a single star in the sky!
+(Except for our Sun, of course, which is the star of our solar system and the actual reason for the existence of the zodiac.)
+Al- though zodiac is defined as a belt of the sky, extending about 8-9 degrees north and south of the ecliptic (to embrace the planets which move above and below the ecliptic – except for Pluto which reaches greater celestial latitudes, but Pluto was not known at the time when the zodiac was formed), it is primarily a time circle.
 A year is basically divided into four segments (seasons) with each of the four furtherly divided into three so that it forms 12 equal parts, called zodiacal signs.
 As already said, this is consistent with the twelve lunations or twelve months in the course of a year.

-Zodiacal year doesn’t begin on January 1, like the calendrical year, of course.
+The zodiacal year doesn’t begin on January 1, like the calendrical year, of course.
 It actually doesn’t start any- where, since it’s a circle having no beginning and no end.
-But the four Sun’s turning points – 2 solstices and 2 equi- noxes – are important boundaries, and the astrological (zodiacal) year is often considered to begin with Aries which starts at the spring equinox on (or about) March 21.
+But the four Sun’s turning points – 2 solstices and 2 equinoxes – are important boundaries, and the astrological (zodiacal) year is often considered to begin with Aries which starts at the spring equinox on (or about) March 21.

-As already said, when the Chaldean zodiac was invented, the four cardinal signs (Aries, Cancer, Libra and Capricorn) did not yet start on the Sun’s turning points.
-Around 1700 BC, zero Aries (spring equinox) was ap- proximately in the middle of the constellation (or the “then” sign) Aries.
+As already said, when the Chaldean zodiac was invented, the four cardinal signs (Aries, Cancer, Libra, and Capricorn) did not yet start on the Sun’s turning points.
+Around 1700 BC, zero Aries (spring equinox) was approximately in the middle of the constellation (or the “then” sign) Aries.
 Later on, zero Aries drew nearer to the equinoctial point until this was finally defined as the beginning of the sign in the Ptolemaic era when constellations and signs were roughly covering the same space and the Greek astrologers aligned the beginnings of the four cardinal signs with the Sun’s turning points.
-This definition of zodiacal signs was postulated by Ptolemy in his Tetrabiblos, written in the 2nd century AD.
+Ptolemy’s definition of zodiacal signs was postulated in his Tetrabiblos, written in the 2nd century AD.
 At that time astronomy was already developed to the degree that the precession of the equinoxes was a known and accepted fact.

-Precession was discovered by the ancient Greek astronomer Hiparchus in the 2nd century BC.
-Ptolemy who lived in the 2nd century AD, of course knew all about it, but because he could distinguish between constellations and zodiacal signs, he defined zodiac as “tropical” – pertaining to the ecliptic (Sun’s path).
-There is another kind of zodiac, called “sidereal”; this developed within the Vedic astrological tradition (jyotish) and remains bound to constellations.
-It is therefore immovable – unlike ours, which, due to the precession of the equinoxions, is a movable one.
-In other words, while our zodiac begins with the spring equinox, the sidereal zodiac starts at a point which is distanced from the equinox by the length of “ayanamsa” which is currently approximately 24° so that each of the 360 degrees of our zodiac is 24° ahead of each degree in the sidereal zodiac.
+Precession was discovered by the ancient Greek astronomer Hipparchus in the 2nd century BC.
+Ptolemy who lived in the 2nd century AD, of course, knew all about it, but because he could distinguish between constellations and zodiacal signs, he defined zodiac as “tropical” – related to the ecliptic (Sun’s path).
+There is another kind of zodiac, called “sidereal”; this developed within the Vedic astrological tradition (Jyotish) and remains bound to constellations.
+It is therefore immovable – unlike ours, which, due to the precession of the equinoxes, is a movable one.
+In other words, while our zodiac begins with the spring equinox, the sidereal zodiac starts at a point that is distanced from the equinox by the length of “ayanamsa” which is currently approximately 24° so that each of the 360 degrees of our zodiac is 24° ahead of each degree in the sidereal zodiac.
 (When, say, the Sun in our zodiac is at 27° Aries, it is at 3° Aries in the sidereal zodiac.)

 Initially, astrologers deduced the basic “qualities” of individual signs from the quality of the seasons and their constituent parts (individual months), as described in chapter THE YEARLY RHYTHM (see p.
 35).
-Later on, that simple body of knowledge was developed and built upon by the Babylonian planetary exaltations and sign triplici- ties, whereas Greeks added sign rulers, elements and qualities.
-The psychology of zodiacal signs did not fully develop until the 19th and 20th centuries; during the development of horary astrology the psyschology was still in its beginnings, yet it was already sufficiently thorough and clear to form an important element of judgment.
+Later on, that simple body of knowledge was developed and built upon by the Babylonian planetary exaltations and sign triplicities, whereas Greeks added sign rulers, elements, and qualities.
+The psychology of zodiacal signs did not fully develop until the 19th and 20th centuries; during the development of horary astrology the psychology was still in its beginnings, yet it was already sufficiently thorough and clear to form an important element of judgment.